GiacomoMariani/UnityBestPractices/UnityBestPractices.md

 #### BASIC PERFORMANCE
 * Cache Components on Awake.
 Do not use GetComponent() anywhere else
+* User readonly or readonly ref when the member does not change the state, valid also for property getters
 * Declare expected sizes for all collections.
 IE `new List<int>(50);`
 * Use `GetHashCode()` instead of `GetInstanceID()` to avoid security checks in the main thread
 * Avoid casting